cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    services by governing platform capabilities and the users, tools and processes surrounding them
-1. Enable cost-effective and productive use of services from public clouds and other providers by enabling delegation of implementations to those providers while maintaining control over user experience
+1. Enable cost-effective and productive use of services from public clouds and other managed offerings by enabling delegation of implementations to those providers while maintaining control over user experience

 These benefits accrue in part because just a few platform teams serve many product teams, multiplying their impact; in part because platform teams